 Finally, some physicians, pediatricians, and other medical care providers who recognize the dangers of missing a diagnosis take a proactive approach and routinely Test One Drop of blood or urine at well-care checkups to screen for signs of elevated glucose or ketone levels.
 Because symptoms of new onset Type 1 diabetes can be subtle and unrecognizable, if your doctor doesn't routinely test and you've noticed some of the early warning signs of Type 1 diabetes, as listed above–even though the patient does not seem extremely ill–please report the symptoms to your medical health care provider and ask to be tested.
 A few seconds of time plus a simple, inexpensive test could catch elevated blood glucose or ketone levels BEFORE more serious symptoms occur and life-threatening DKA develops.

-**According to U.S. Centers for Disease Control and Prevention (CDC), as many as 10% of those who are diagnosed with Type 2 diabetes may actually have Type 1 diabetes.
+**According to the National Institutes of Health (NIH), as many as 10% of those who are diagnosed with Type 2 diabetes may actually have Type 1 diabetes.
 Type 2 diabetes is a metabolic disorder and is also known as "non insulin-dependent diabetes mellitus" (NIDDM), therefore people who are diagnosed with Type 2 are not usually started on insulin therapy.
 Without insulin treatment, a large number of the people who are mistakenly diagnosed as having Type 2 diabetes later go into DKA.
 Although this mostly occurs in adults over the age of 40, it can happen to anyone–even children.
 If you or your loved one (adult or child) is diagnosed with Type 2 diabetes, request your medical health care provider obtain an autoantibody test to officially distinguish between the two types and assure a proper diagnosis and proper treatment.

 ***In the the U.S., 208,000 people under the age of 20 had Type 1 diabetes in 2012.
 Type 1 is currently increasing at a rate of 23%.
 (NDEP, CDC, NIH) According to Diabetes Care, Volume 34, November 2011, the reported prevalence of DKA in children, in 2011, was: